 April 2020 Postscript: Why I Am The Greatest Beekeeper in The World

 I would spend what little time was left in the summer of 2018 trying to build up the colonies, but it wasn’t easy.
-By pulling out every trick in the book, I was able to perform a miracle and build up two of my returned colonies to such good condition that, by the following summer of 2019, they grew into probably two of the strongest colonies I’ve ever had.
+By pulling out every trick in the book, I was able to perform a miracle and build up two of my returned colonies to such good condition that, by the following summer of 2019, they grew into probably two of the strongest colonies I’ve ever had at that point.
 Those queens were on fire.

-While I believe my colonies were in good hands while I was off sick with my concussion, I’ve decided never to give my bees over to the care of anyone else again.
-Not because I don’t think others are capable, but when you get right down to it, no one will take care of your bees as well as you, because no one has put as much into them as you have.
+I’ve decided never to give my bees over to the care of anyone else again.
+Not because I don’t think others are capable, but when you get right down to it, no one will take care of your bees as well as you — because no one has put as much into them as you have.
 This is not meant as a reflection on the person who took care of my bees (they did me a massive favour and I will be forever grateful), but I’d rather dump on extra supers and leave my bees alone than give them over to anyone again.
 I’ve had to leave my bees in the care or other people in the past (though only for about a week), and I’ve never been happy with it.
 I know now that it’s just something I can’t do.

 It’s April 2020 as I write this and I currently have seven hives next to my house and three at another location that I haven’t been able to check on for the past month.
 I think the seven colonies living next to my house are in good shape.
 I did what I could to build up all my colonies last summer, but when you don’t have many strong colonies to steal resources from, the only saving grace is good weather — and that just didn’t happen for me last summer.
 So I’ve got seven colonies (currently still half-buried in snow) that I hope are in good shape, and three more that are probably still holding on without any help from me (I hope).
 That’s where I am today.